ranja-sarkar/Hyperparameters/README.md

 ----

 The essential ingredients of a Bayesian optimization algorithm are the surrogate model and the acquisition function.
-The surrogate model is often a Gaussian Process that can fit the observed data points and quantify the uncertainty of unobserved areas.
+The surrogate model is often a Gaussian Process (GP) that can fit the observed data points and quantify the uncertainty of unobserved areas.
 We can define an acquisition function is one that provides a single measure of how useful it would be to try any given point, then we can find the point that maximizes this acquisition function and try it next.

 <img width="501" height="468" alt="bo" src="https://github.com/user-attachments/assets/7d3ef8ff-c5ff-4ea6-9d4b-7f77d8eb887f" />